andrewblim/andywrote.me/README.md

 # andywrote.me

-## Getting started
+## About

-Postgres-related instructions assume you're using OS X and Postgres.app, which is how I did it and which I thought was quite painless, although if you're more comfortable with other Postgres distributions they should be fine.
+This is the code for my personal website.
+It is based on Flask and Postgres and is intended to be deployed through Heroku.
+I have not been wholly disciplined about writing the code in a generic, reusable manner, but it shouldn't be too bad for you to take this code and run your own site should you be interested.

+## Get up and running (locally)

-- Install Python (any reasonably up-to-date version of Python 2, haven't tested anything with Python 3).
+- Install Python (any reasonably up-to-date version of Python 2; I haven't tested anything with Python 3).
 Install pip.

 - Install the packages in `requirements.txt` with `pip install -r requirements.txt`.

-- Install Postgres.app and launch it.
+I strongly suggest you create a virtualenv and do it there!

+- Install Postgres.
+If you are using OS X, I recommend Postgres.app, which is painless to install and easy to use.

 - Create a new Postgres user `andywrote` and a new database `andywrote` as follows (thanks to this [handy no-frills guide](http://killtheyak.com/use-postgresql-with-django-flask/):